By Chanelle Lauren Cox, EBPP Documentary Volunteer

 The intelligence these children demonstrated in class left me fairly speechless.
 The library facilities available are wonderful and it is exciting to see books available for the students to read.

 The children’s artistic skills are also something I need to mention.
-I watched one class draw such beautiful drawings of their surroundings and was gob-smacked to learn they were only 7-8 years old!
+I watched one class draw such beautiful drawings of their surroundings and was gob-smacked to learn they were only 7-8 jaar!
 I was also shown the art gallery which is owned by the Cegi students’ cooperative.
 The children had requested that they have somewhere to showcase their artworks and what a wonderful place to provide them with a sense of pride and encourage their creativity.

 I also witnessed a routine health check of a baby by the health team (which is part of the mobile health service which visits families up the mountain).
 The interesting thing to watch was the older children’s involvement in the process.
 They had already learnt exactly what to do and were placing the baby in the correct position to be weighed and were instinctively taking ownership of the process.